seaweediman/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.
+You can check what version of Java you have by following this guide [here](https://www.java.com/en/download/help/version_manual.html).

 2. Download the latest `HRManager.jar` from [here](https://github.com/AY2122S1-CS2103T-W13-1/tp/releases).